ey-lab/formation-python/lessons/20-python-programming/README.md

 See an example of function in the Python Notebook : [22-define-functions](/lessons/20-python-programming/notebooks/22-define-functions.ipynb) and create your own one.

-# Exercise 2.3 : Create your own functions
+# Exercise 2.3 : Import a module in Python

 See an example of a module import with the Python Notebook : [23-import-module](/lessons/20-python-programming/notebooks/23-import-module.ipynb).